sensu-plugins/sensu-plugins-kubernetes/README.md

 [![Test Coverage](https://codeclimate.com/github/sensu-plugins/sensu-plugins-kubernetes/badges/coverage.svg)](https://codeclimate.com/github/sensu-plugins/sensu-plugins-kubernetes)
 [![Dependency Status](https://gemnasium.com/sensu-plugins/sensu-plugins-kubernetes.svg)](https://gemnasium.com/sensu-plugins/sensu-plugins-kubernetes)

+## Sensu Asset
+   The Sensu assets packaged from this repository are built against the Sensu ruby runtime environment.
+When using these assets as part of a Sensu Go resource (check, mutator or handler), make sure you include the corresponding Sensu ruby runtime asset in the list of assets needed by the resource.
+The current ruby-runtime assets can be found [here](https://bonsai.sensu.io/assets/sensu/sensu-ruby-runtime) in the [Bonsai Asset Index](bonsai.sensu.io).

 ## Functionality
 This provides functionality to check node and pod status as well as api and service availability.